Psy-Fer/bedpull/README.md

 samtools view -bS example.sam | samtools sort -o example.bam
 bedpull --bam example.bam --bed regions.bed --output out.fasta
 ```

+### CRAM file
+Must be coordinate-sorted.
+If the `.crai` index is missing, bedpull builds it
+automatically the first time you run it against that file.
+Pass `--reference` if the
+CRAM is reference-compressed (the common case).
+A reference-compressed CRAM opened
+without `--reference` decodes sequences incorrectly rather than raising an error, so
+pass `--reference` whenever extracted sequences look empty or garbled.

 ### PAF file
 Standard PAF format from minimap2 or similar aligners.
 Must include CIGAR string (`cg:Z:` tag).